 Not every holiday dish has to be cooked in the oven for hours.

 Save money and energy by finding alternate recipes that do well in smaller appliances.
-Dig through your cupboards for your Crock-Pot, your toaster oven, and that bread machine someone gave you five years ago.
+Pull out your Crock Pot or Instant Pot, your toaster oven, and that bread machine someone gave you five years ago.
 Turn them into your holiday cookery secret weapon.
 You won’t heat up your kitchen, and you’ll cook tasty dishes with a fraction of the power.

 6. Make Adjustments to your Thermostat